-•Springfield Memorial Hospital, 701 N. 1st Street Springfield, IL is a full-service medical center serving the Springfield community that has a sexual assault nurse examiner on staff trained in the collection and preservation of evidence in cases of sexual assault.
+Springfield Memorial Hospital 701 N. 1st St. | Springfield, IL

+A full-service medical center serving the Springfield community that has a sexual assault nurse examiner on staff trained in the collection and preservation of evidence in cases of sexual assault.

-• The Sojourn Shelter and Services, Inc. provides crisis support, advocacy, and legal assistance to men and women who are victims of gender-based violence.
+The Sojourn Shelter and Services, Inc. provides crisis support, advocacy, and legal assistance to men and women who are victims of gender-based violence.
 Contact information for the Sojourn Shelter and Services, Inc. is listed above.
-Additional information regarding the Sojourn Shelter and Services, Inc. may be found on its website: http://springfieldunitedway.org/member-agencies/sojourn-shelter-services-inc/#.YyfwdnbMJPY
+Additional information regarding the Sojourn Shelter and Services, Inc. may be found on its website: www.domesticshelters.org/ help/il/springfield/62704/sojourn-shelter-servicesinc.